Weronikdan/expense-tracker/README.md

 ## Data Storage

 Expenses are stored locally in `expenses.csv` in the project root directory.
-This file is excluded from version control to protect personal financial data.

 The CSV format is:
 ```